Compressibility and Stochastic Stability of Monotone Markov Chain: Appendix: Proof of Proposition

 {\bf Acknowledgements}.
 The authors are very thankful to Jim Fill and Motoya Machida for discussions and valuable comments related to various coupling constructions.
+The authors also thank the anonymous referees and the editor for many helpful comments and suggestions.
 Michael Scheutzow acknowledges financial support from the London Mathematical Society, grant No. 22203.